 Romeo Lahey awarded MBE for services to National Park development in Australia.

 Gus Kuskous dies suddenly of a heart attack on the job in the Numinbah Valley.

 Romeo Lahey memorial on Lamington National Park Road unveiled by then Queensland Premier G. Nicklin.

 Queensland National Parks and Wildlife Service is formed and now manages Lamington National Park.

 Lamington declared part of the Gondwana Rainforests of Australia World Heritage Area.

-The new Python Rock lookout opens and the Lamington 100 website is launched.
+The new Python Rock lookout opens.

 The historic locations of the Morans Creek Cairn and the Queensland Naturalists’ Cairn are opened, along with a refurbished old Foresters hut, as part of successful Friends of Parks programs.